fernando-mc/fernandomc.com/content/reading-list.md

 **Currently Reading:**

 - Words Are My Matter
-- The Path of Daggers
-- The New Jim Crow
+- Winter's Heart
 - The Water Dancer
 - Forward the Foundation
+- Freedom Is a Constant Struggle

 **Read in 2020**